Snoring & Sleep Apnea Treatment in Austin, TX

 Snoring, Upper Airway Resistance Syndrome (UARS) & Sleep Apnea Treatment Options

-Sinus & Snoring Specialists in Austin, TX offers many different solutions to treat snoring and sleep apnea.
+Sinus & Snoring Specialists offers many different solutions to treat snoring and sleep apnea.
 We offer nonsurgical treatments, minimally invasive procedures, and surgical options.
-The point is that it is not a one size fits all treatment plan and it is tailored to each patient’s anatomical issues and desires.
-Our state of the art facility combined with more than 20 years of expertise and experience allows Dr. Slaughter to provide a real solution to your snoring or sleep apnea issue.
-Best of all you DO NOT have to go to a sleep lab to have a sleep study.
+The point is that it is not a one-size-fits-all treatment plan, and it is tailored to each patient’s anatomical issues and desires.
+Our state-of-the-art facility, combined with many years of expertise and experience, allows Dr. Slaughter and Dr. Salvador to provide a real solution to your snoring or sleep apnea issue.
+Best of all, you DO NOT have to go to a sleep lab to have a sleep study.

 Non-Surgical Sleep Apnea Treatment Options

-• CPAP (Continuous Positive Airway Pressure) and BiPAP (Bilevel Positive Airway Pressure): this form of therapy applies pressure through a mask at night to stent open the airway.
-It can be very successful but is poorly tolerated by many.
-Frequently people with nasal, sinus, and allergy issues will not be able to tolerate it because the pressure required to pump air through a closed nose is too high.
-Our modern balloon sinuplasty procedure combined with the correction of any deviation of the septum and swollen turbinates can make the CPAP tolerable and more effective.
+- CPAP (Continuous Positive Airway Pressure) and BiPAP (Bilevel Positive Airway Pressure): This form of therapy applies pressure through a mask at night to keep the airway open.
+It can be very successful, but it is poorly tolerated by many.
+Frequently, people with nasal, sinus, and allergy issues will not be able to tolerate it because the pressure required to pump air through a closed nose is too high.
+Our modern balloon sinuplasty procedure, combined with the correction of any deviation of the septum and swollen turbinates, can make the CPAP tolerable and more effective.

-• OA (Oral Appliance) Therapy: we work closely with specialized sleep dentists and orthodontists so they can make custom-fitted oral appliances in our patients that have large tongues.
+- OA (Oral Appliance) Therapy: We work closely with specialized sleep dentists and orthodontists so they can make custom-fitted oral appliances for our patients who have large tongues.
 This helps hold the jaw and tongue forward at night and prevents snoring and obstructive sleep apnea caused by the tongue.

 Minimally Invasive Sleep Apnea Treatment Options

-Balloon sinuplasty, septoplasty, turbinate reduction, and nasal polyp removal all enhance the daytime breathing for the patient but they will also significantly reduce the amount of rapid and turbulent airflow and therefore reduce both snoring and apnea.
+Balloon sinuplasty, septoplasty, turbinate reduction, and nasal polyp removal not only improve daytime breathing but also significantly decrease turbulent airflow—reducing both snoring and apnea.

-The UPPP further assists by making the soft palate higher and stiffer further opening the airway and reducing snoring and apnea.
+The UPPP further assists by making the soft palate higher and stiffer, further opening the airway and reducing snoring and apnea.
+This is rarely needed and is best suited for a patient who has an abnormally elongated uvula.

-These procedures can be done in combination with each other as a simple office procedure taking about 15 minutes under IV sedation.
-There is minimal recovery and patients usually can work the next day.
+Most of these procedures can be combined into a single office visit.
+They typically take about 15 minutes under IV sedation, with minimal recovery time—most patients are back to work the very next day.

 Surgical Sleep Apnea Treatments